 Undernourished children are more susceptible to recurring illness.
 Based on the differential probability analysis undertaken with DHS data in Swaziland, underweight children have a higher risk of anaemia (increased by 17 percentage points), and children under 12 months have a higher incidence of diarrhoea (increased by 15 percentage points) and more risk of acute respiratory infections (increased risk by 15 percentage points).
-Fever is also more prevalent in underweight children, especially those between 2 and 5 years, which show a higher risk of 3 more percentage points than a child of healthy weight.
+Fever is also more prevalent in underweight children, especially those between 2 and 5 years, which show a higher risk of 3 more percentage points than a child of healthy b' Estimated on the basis of the equation of De Onis et al, 2003.